Updated February 22, 2019 by Expect More Arizona

 The Classroom Site Fund is distributed to school districts and charter schools on a per-pupil basis.
 The funds are used for teacher performance pay (40 percent), teacher base pay (20 percent), and general maintenance and operations (40 percent).
 Class size reduction, dropout prevention, teacher professional development, interventions for struggling students, and tutoring are just some of the ways this funding benefits students.

-Senate Concurrent Resolution 1001 (SCR 1001) proposes eliminating the existing six-tenths of one percent (0.6 percent) sales tax and replacing it with a one percent (1.0 percent) sales tax.
+Senate Concurrent Resolution 1001 (SCR 1001) proposed eliminating the existing six-tenths of one percent (0.6 percent) sales tax and replacing it with a one percent (1.0 percent) sales tax.
 If passed by the Legislature, Arizona voters will make the final decision at the ballot box in November 2020.
 If passed by the voters, the new sales tax rate would take effect July 1, 2021.

 Proposed changes to fund distribution